 Bak kwa is best consumed within 3 days for its freshness.
 It should not be kept for more than 7 days and must be stored in an airtight container before being refrigerated.
 Before consuming, either steam it for 10 minutes, microwave at very low heat for 2 minutes or pan fry over low heat for 5 minutes.

-Yes!
-Store them in an airtight container or best in freezer bags with the air pressed out to avoid freezer burn.
-Before eating, steam it for 15 minutes, microwave at very low heat for 3 minutes or pan fry over high heat for about 4-5 minutes.
+Yes.
+Store them in an airtight container or in freezer bags with the air pressed out to avoid freezer burn.
+Before consuming, either steam it for 15 minutes, microwave at very low heat for 3 minutes or pan fry over high heat for about 4-5 minutes.

 Mix soy sauce, fish sauce, sweet soy sauce, salt, pepper, five spice powder, rose wine, red tofu, oyster sauce and sugar to minced meat.
 If you do not like the taste of fermented tofu, use 1/2 cube.
 It should have a sticky texture once it is thoroughly mixed.